navyenzo/blAlgorithmsLIB/README.md

 # blAlgorithmsLIB
-Collection of buffer parsing algorithms useful in extracting information from data streams/buffers
+Collection of buffer parsing algorithms useful in extracting information from strings or generic data-streams / data-buffers